burriseng/burriseng.github.io/README.md

 # burriseng.github.io
 Basic site standup.
 Not planning any real development, just a basic page for some images and links.

-20240728 - Changed body to black and text to orange.
+20240730 - Font changes and footer text changed.